KC-7/ecommerce/README.md

 - Follow the set up process.

-- Copy and paste the GTAG into the base template.
-Google's instructions recommended below the `</head>` tag but his caused issues with NuHTML Checker.
-I moved it into the the PostLoad JS instead at the end of the the body and it works without issues.
+- Copy and paste the GTAG into the head of the base template.

 - Save, commit and push changes.